-What Can a Handyman Do in Placerville, California?
+What Can a Handyman Do Without a License in Placerville, California?

 In Placerville (El Dorado County), most paid “handyman” work is regulated by California’s Contractors State License Law.
 California has a narrow “handyman exemption” for jobs where the TOTAL contract price is under $500 (labor + materials), but it does not allow you to break a larger job into smaller contracts to stay under the limit and it does not waive permit requirements.
 For work at or above $500, or for work that legally requires a permit or specialized certification, you generally need a California contractor license (CSLB) and a City of Placerville business license (and county requirements if working in unincorporated areas).